A new way to think about your college list:

 Are there buyers and sellers among public colleges and universities, too?

-I don’t want to provide information to you to get the list, so how can I glean myself if school is a buyer or seller?
+What if I don’t want to fill out the form—how can I glean myself if school is a buyer or seller?